Getting Started with the .NET Framework

 To develop .NET Framework applications or components, do the following:

 Install the version of the .NET Framework that your application will target.
-The most recent production version is the .NET Framework 4.6.
+The most recent production version is the .NET Framework 4.6.1.
+The most recent pre-release version is the .NET Framework 4.6.2 Preview.
 There are additional .NET Framework packages that are released out of band.
 For information about these packages, see The .NET Framework and Out-of-Band Releases.

 Select the .NET Framework language or languages that you will use to develop your applications.
 A number of languages are available, including Visual Basic, C#, Visual F#, and C++ from Microsoft.
 (A programming language that allows you to develop applications for the .NET Framework adheres to the Common Language Infrastructure (CLI) specification.)
 For a list of available programming languages, see Visual Studio Languages.